-The activities in the domain of extra-solar planets at the Astronomy Department of the University of Geneva cover the detection and characterisation of exoplanets, mainly based on an observational approach, pushing the development of a work-class instrumentation, associated to well tailored observing programmes.
+The activities in the domain of exoplanets at the Department of Astronomy of the University of Geneva cover the detection and characterisation of exoplanets, mainly based on an observational approach, pushing the development of a work-class instrumentation, associated to well tailored observing programmes.

 Alpha Cen Bb, artist movie, ©ESO